 Review of Queen Victoria

-During Queen Victoria's 2017 drydock refurbishment (May 5 - June 4, done by Fincantieri in Palermo Sicily Italy), the ship's passenger capacity was increased (from 2410 to 2489) by adding a whole new aft deck section to the vessel.
+During ship's 2017 drydock refurbishment (May 5 - June 4, done by Fincantieri in Palermo Sicily Italy), ship's passenger capacity was increased (from 2410 to 2489) by adding a whole new aft deck section to the vessel.
 Read more in the "wiki" section below.

 The public rooms are located on lower-level decks- Decks 2 and 3.
 Unlike Queen Mary 2, no central circulation access can be seen on Queen Victoria- the main corridors are on the port side.
-The ship has similar staircase to the grand lobby as on Queen Mary.
-Deck 1 (the lowest passenger deck), holds the lowest levels of three-storey lobby and Royal Court Theatre.
-The mid-level of Royal Court Theatre, Golden Lion Pub, casino (fairly large, no smoking), Queen’s Room, Chart Room bar (adjacent to Britannia Restaurant, excellent for quiet drink before dinner), Todd English restaurant and lower levels of the Britannia Restaurant and the library, are on Deck 2.
-On Deck 3 is the top level of the Royal Court Theatre, Midships Lounge, Royal Arcade and the upper level of library.
+The ship has a similar staircase to the grand lobby as on Queen Mary.
+Deck 1 (the lowest passenger deck), holds the lowest levels of the 3-storrey Lobby and Royal Court Theatre.
+The mid-level of Royal Court Theatre, Golden Lion Pub, casino (fairly large, no smoking), Queen’s Room, Chart Room bar (adjacent to Britannia Restaurant, excellent for a quiet drink before dinner), Todd English restaurant and lower levels of the Britannia Restaurant and the library, are on Deck 2.
+On Deck 3 are the top levels of the Royal Court Theatre, Midships Lounge, Royal Arcade and the upper level of the library.
 Decks above contain passenger cabins.
-The Health Club and spa, Lido Restaurant, Winter Garden lounge, and two outdoor pools are on Deck 9.
-The Commodore Club (a large observation lounge, with ocean view and late-night room for interactive entertainment), Hemispheres nightclub and Churchill Lounge (which is for smokers) are on Deck 10.
+The Health Club and spa, Lido Restaurant, Winter Garden lounge and two outdoor pools are on Deck 9.
+The Commodore Club (a large observation lounge, with ocean views and late-night room for interactive entertainment), Hemispheres nightclub and Churchill Lounge (which is for smokers) are on Deck 10.
 The Princess and Queen’s Grill with their lounge and open courtyard, are on Deck 11.

-Theoretically, Queen Victoria is a classless ship, but passengers are actually separated (like on all Cunard liners) as their onboard dining locations are according to their cabin's category/cruise fares paid.
-Britannia Restaurant is for regular cabins, the Princess Grill for junior suites and the Queen’s Grill for deluxe suites.
+Theoretically, MS Queen Victoria is a classless ship, but passengers are actually separated (like on all Cunard liners) as their onboard dining locations are according to their cabin's category/cruise fares paid.
+Britannia Restaurant is for regular cabins, Princess Grill - for junior suites, and the Queen’s Grill is for deluxe suites.
 All the other public rooms are free to be used by all passengers.
-The so called Grill Passengers, dining in Queen’s and Princess Grill, have two private areas on Decks 10 and 11- Grills Terraces.
+The so-called Grill Passengers (dining in Queen’s and Princess Grill) have two private areas on Decks 10 and 11- Grills Terraces.

 Shipboard dining options - Food and Drinks

-Britannia Restaurant, located in the stern of Queen Victoria, has windows on lower level which offer nice sea view, on upper level you will see the promenade deck.
+Britannia Restaurant, located in the stern of Queen Victoria, has windows on the lower level which offer a nice sea view, on the upper level you will see the promenade deck.
 A good choice of options is available for each meal (for dinner in particular).
-The spa menu has lighter option for each meal.
+The spa menu has a lighter option for each meal.
 The alternative restaurant as on Queen Mary 2, is Todd English.
-Lunch involves cover charge of $20 per person and is served from midday until 2,00p.m.
+Lunch involves a cover charge of $20 per person and is served from midday until 2,00p.m.
 The dinner service fee is $30, available from 6,00p.m. until 9,30p.m.
 Book a table in advance- it is worth every cent.
 Food is great, service- attentive.
 The Lido is ship’s buffet area (but the least successful dining venue).
 With its perfect panoramic views, it offers 450 indoor and outdoor seating and standard self-serve buffet.
-Dinner is served there for passengers who need casual alterative to main dining (from 6,00p.m. to 11,00p.m. with waiter service).
+Dinner is served there for passengers who need a casual alternative to the main dining (from 6,00p.m. to 11,00p.m. with waiter service).
 Available snack service through wee hours.
 In-cabin food service on QV is available 24 hours a day at no extra charge.
 The menu depends on whether you travel in Britannia (with limited number choices) or Grill accommodations.
-Continental breakfast could also be served to your cabin with good choice of options.
-The pride of Cunard Line is the afternoon tea– a ceremony, performed from 3,00p.m. until 4,30p.m. every day in Grills Lounge and Queens Room.
-Waiters with white gloves serve tea from a big table in the centre of the room, then serve scones with jam and sandwiches.
+Continental breakfast could also be served to your cabin with a good choice of options.
+The pride of Cunard Line is the Afternoon Tea - a ceremony, performed from 3 pm until 4:30 pm every day in Grills Lounge and Queens Room.
+Waiters with white gloves serve tea from a big table in the center of the room, then serve scones with jam and sandwiches.